Start Early: 3 to 4 Months Before the Baby Arrives

 - Stiffness or growling around the baby

-If you notice any of these patterns, do not wait for them to escalate.
+If you notice any of these patterns, don't wait for them to escalate.
 Contact a certified professional dog trainer or veterinary behaviorist.

 When to Seek Professional Help